ibexa/documentation-user/docs/content_management/block_reference.md

 !!! caution "Known limitation"

-    To display two or more identical forms on a single page, have your developer create multiple identical form blocks for your use.
-This prevents potential issues related to duplicate data submission.
+    To prevent potential issues related to duplicate data submission, don't embed two or more identical forms on a single page.

-    For more information about creating form blocks, see [Creating a newsletter form]([[= developer_doc =]]/content_management/pages/create_custom_page_block/) in Developer Documentation.

 ### Gallery block